 In 2010, the project supported WIEGO's 5th General Assembly, in Belo Horizonte, Brazil.
 It brought together grassroots women leaders from membership-based organizations of informal workers, activists and union leaders, academics and researchers, and government officials.
 "Inclusive Cities for the Working Poor,” co-sponsored by the Federal University of Minas Gerais, featured presentations on innovative approaches to inclusive planning from Brazil and several other countries.
 Read the WIEGO 5th General Assembly Report.

 Overall Outcomes of the Project

-By networking globally, different occupational groups of working poor women mobilized and made themselves heard.
-This helps ensure their participation in policy and planning processes that impact them, so they are recognized as contributing members of the economy.
-Follow the links on the six elements listed about to learn more.
+By networking globally, working poor women mobilized and gained strength in participation in policy and planning processes that impact them, so they are recognized as contributing members of the economy.

 - Read an external evaluator's summary of the impact of this project.